-New survey design solutions for marine towed streamer acquisition were recently introduced by Widmaier et al. (2019).
-One of the key technical elements was the concept of wide-tow multi-sources, i.e., the distribution of multiple sources along the front of a streamer spread.
-The method was launched as an alternative to the marine survey design method of reducing the streamer spread width, which is commonly used to decrease the distance between the sources and the outermost streamers and improves near-offset coverage.
-Decreasing the streamer spread width also reduces the sail line separation, and consequently, lowers survey efficiency and increases cost.
+Marine towed streamer survey designs with novel source and streamer geometries were launched in commercial projects only a few years ago.
+The concepts were described in publications by Widmaier et al. (2017) and Widmaier et al. (2019).
+A main technical element was the introduction of wide multi-source spreads, i.e., the distribution of multiple sources along the front of the streamers.
+The wider tow of multi-sources was introduced as a smart alternative to the traditional marine survey design method of reducing the streamer spread width.
+The latter is commonly used to decrease the distance between the sources and the outermost streamers and improves near-offset coverage.
+A narrower streamer spread means also a reduced sail line separation, and thus lowers turnaround and increases cost.
 Widmaier et al. (2020) presented a series of case studies that illustrated how wide-tow sources enabled higher streamer counts, and thus higher survey efficiency, without comprising the near offset coverage.

-All the wide-tow source case studies acquired in recent years have made use of uniform multi-source and multi-streamer spreads (i.e., regular streamer and source separations), thus following the same industry standards as in surveys with narrow source configurations.
+The wide-tow multi-source projects acquired until recently have all made use of uniform multi-source and multistreamer spreads.
+This means that streamers as well as sources were configured with regular spacing and followed the same industry standards as applied in seismic surveys with narrow source geometries.
 However, uniform configurations may not always be feasible or optimal due to operational or geophysical constraints.
-In this article, we revisit the basics of the wide-tow multi-source method and make the step from a uniform to a non-uniform design based on the first case study from the Sarawak Basin offshore Malaysia.
+In the following section, we revisit survey design fundamentals of both the standard narrow source geometry and of the alternative wide-tow multi-source method.
+We then make the step from a uniform to a non-uniform design with a survey recently acquired in the Sarawak Basin offshore Malaysia as the first case study example.

-Best practice survey design for wide-tow sources
+Best practice survey design for wide-tow multi-sources

 Seismic sources have traditionally been towed in front of the two innermost streamers of a streamer spread.
 The standard source separation for a towed streamer survey is commonly defined by dividing the streamer separation L by the number of sources S. A typical example with a triple source and a 12 x 75m streamer spread is shown in Figure 1A and the key parameters are given in Table 1.
-The sail line separation or the size of the areal common midpoint (CMP) coverage per sail line is usually defined as a function of the streamer spread, i.e., 0.5 number of streamers streamer separation.
+The sail line separation or the size of the areal common midpoint (CMP) coverage per sail line is usually defined as a function of the streamer spread, i.e., 0.5number of streamersstreamer separation.
 The areal CMP coverage per sail line is sometimes referred to as the 'CMP-brush'.